UPPMAX/HPC-python/docs/day3/big_data.rst

        Array data:
                Speed: Bad
-               Ease of use: Ok for one or two dimensional data.
+               Ease of use: OK for one or two dimensional data.
 Bad for anything higher.

 .. admonition:: HDF5 (Hierarchical Data Format version 5)
+   :class: dropdown

    - HDF5 is a high performance storage format for storing large amounts of data in multiple datasets in a single file.
    - It is especially popular in fields where you need to store big multidimensional arrays such as physical sciences.